 Thinking back on this self-assigned project, Parikshit wrote,

 The festival turned out to be great fun with this lovely bunch of people.
 I will definitely go again next year and explore another angle of Holi.
 I would really like to thank the Oberoi family and the lovely friends who played such a big role in making this project look good.

 Only when you’re interested in the subject will your pictures shine.
 If your idea somehow touches upon the common factors and emotions of humanity we all share, even better.

-Read more unpublished projects on our blog.
+Read about other Unpublished projects on our Published Blog.